josephchenhk/qtrader_strategies/README.md

 ## Python environment

-Use conda to manage your environment.
+It is recommended to use conda to manage your environment.
 The following code creating a virtual environment named `demo_strategy` and installing the relevant packages:

 ```shell
 > chmod +x ./preparations.sh